fauzeya67/git-for-devops/README.md

 # Git for DevOps

-This repository is for understanding Git concept for Devops
+This repository is for understanding Git concept for Devops.

+Commands